satorici/satori-docs/satori_help/docs/repo.md

 ---

-# Managing Parameters for a Repo
+## Managing parameters for a repository

-If your playbook requires secret parameters that are not meant to be hardcoded (ie, tokens), you can define them through the `params` subcommand.
+When your playbook requires sensitive data (e.g., API keys, tokens) that should not be hardcoded directly into the playbook, you can securely define and manage these values through the `params` subcommand.

 ## Adding a Parameter